 - 1. Cut the construction paper to look like an open mouth (see picture).
-Draw circles to represent teeth. - 2.
-Have kids place one marshmallow on each circle - 3.
+Draw circles to represent teeth. - 3.
 Each player takes a turn rolling the die.
 Whatever number they roll is how many marshmallows (teeth) they remove.
 Have them count out the marshmallows and return them to the tin.
 Then count how many marshmallows are left. - 4.
 Whichever player removes (loses) their teeth the fastest wins!